Doan-Pham/Doan-Pham/README.md

 ### 👋 Hi, I'm Doan Pham

+I'm a **Software Engineer** with 2 years of experience in Android app development.
+I often read about software engineering before bed to have better sleep, and I usually stay behind to fix my misplaced if-statements.

-I'm a **Fresher Android Developer** with around 1.5 years of experience
+**Also, I'm a proud fan of Light Theme.**

 ---